snarlferb/u/README.md

   characters that conveys information.
 It consists of letters, numbers, symbols, and whitespace that together form words, sentences, and paragraphs.

-  A font is a specific style and size of a typeface *(e.g. Times New Roman)*, which is a design set of characters.
+  A font is a specific style and size of a typeface="Times New Roman" for example, which is a design set of characters.
 A font determines how the text is visually represented.
   *In FreeType, a face object models a given typeface in a given style.*